Dining & Drinking in Tibet - Tibetan Cuisine

 Tibetan Barley Wine (Chang)

-Tibetan barley wine (???) is brewed from fermented barley grown on the highland.
-It's the favorite alcoholic drink of Tibetans.
+Tibetan barley wine (青稞酒) is brewed from fermented barley grown on the highland.
+It's most favorite alcoholic drink of Tibetans.
 The wine is mild, slightly sweet and sour, and contains little alcohol.
 The taste of Chang differs from one to another due to the brewing method and duration.
+Inherited more than 400 year, the fragment mellow taste nicely and nearly all Tibetan family can make Chang by themselves.
+They often drink it during festivals, New Year, wedding, baby birth and visiting relative and friends.

 Related information about Tibet Food: